A business loan is an amount of money a lender such as a bank or alternative funding provider offers a business.

 What interest rate can you expect from a business loan?

-The interest rate on a business loan is largely determined based on an independent assessment of your circumstances.
-There are literally thousands of unsecured business loans available to business owners on the market right now with interest rates ranging from a few percents to over 10 percent, with large variants of rates due to the large marketplace.
+The interest rate on a business loan is largely determined based on an independent assessment of your circumstances and business borrowing.
+There are literally thousands of unsecured business loans available to business owners on the market right now with interest rates ranging from a few percent to over 10 percent, with large variants of rates due to the large marketplace.
 Arrangement fees are also another cost to be taken in to account with unsecured loans.

 What’s a good rate for unsecured business loans?

-When you borrow money, you will pay back the amount you borrow plus the interest.
-It is the interest that allows the lender to earn money.
-This is how lenders make a profit from lending money by getting more back in return.
-With that in mind, if you borrow an amount between £10k and £500k for your business, an interest rate of 5 to 10 percent is typical.
+When you borrow money, you will pay back the amount of commercial business finance you lent plus the apr representative.
+It is the interest that allows the funder to earn money.
+This is how they make a profit from lending money by getting more back in return.
+With that in mind, if you borrow an amount between £10k and £500k for your business, Apr of 5 to 10 percent is typical.
 This is sufficient to allow the lender to earn money on the product while keeping your repayments affordable.

 Anything lower than 5 percent is considered exceptional.
 An annual percentage rate (APR) of 3.6%, for example, is very desirable.
 However, high-street banks rarely offer such enticing interest rates.
 For low, low rates, independent lenders are best.
 Nationwide Corporate Finance who lend to limited companies are a good example of such an independent lender.